 Arrival in Tallinn and still much left of the evening :)!

 –> Like this article :)?
 Book your next accommodation through Hostelworld.com or Booking.com!
-Booking through these links won’t cost you anything extra, but it will get me a small commission to keep this website up and running!
+Booking through these links won’t cost you anything extra, but it will get me a small commission to keep this website up and running (and keep it advertisement free)!
 Thanks! ~ Manouk